 When we align with the ways of the feminine — attuning to the cycles of nature, flowing with the seasons of life, honoring sisterhood and embodying our inner beauty and wisdom, we become more connected, healthy and whole.

-I was born at home, raised on a macrobiotic diet, and homeschooled until I was 10.
+I was born at home, raised on a macrobiotic diet and homeschooled until I was 10.
 Much of my childhood was spent in yoga and meditation ashrams, as both of my parents were spiritual practitioners.
 From an early age, I was immersed in the rhythms of inner listening and holistic living.

 In college, I majored in World Religion and Eastern Philosophy, then moved to New York City in my early twenties.
-Like many women, I lost my way — falling into burnout, anxiety, and disconnection.
+Like many women, I lost my way — falling into burnout, anxiety and disconnection.

 For the past 15 years, I’ve studied earth-based feminine wisdom, womb healing, priestess temple arts, energy medicine, tea ceremony, plant alchemy, eastern philosophy and devotional ritual.
 Along the way, the Rose found me — not just as a flower, but as a teacher, mirror and guide.

 Since I was a little girl I've been sensitive to energy and could intuitively read people and situations.
 I experienced everything as energy.
 I could pick up on things that weren't visible to the eye, but were undeniably present.
 This was a huge gift on one hand, but also a burden on the other.
-I've spent the last 10 years masters program learning how to work with energy in a skillful and empowered way to support the healing journey of myself and the women I serve.
+I've spent the last 7 years in this masters program learning how to work with energy in a skillful and empowered way to support the healing journey of myself and the women I serve.

 My mother gave birth to me at home with the assistance of her doula and midwife.
 It was a beautiful experience for both of us and was the seed for a deep and sacred bond between them which continues to grow even more beautiful over the years.
 This inspired me to become a birth doula through Birth Arts International.
 I also completed my 45-hour prenatal yoga teacher training at Mama Tree with Jane Austin in San Francisco.